Shraddhaz/Photo-Scan-Summary/README.md

 ## Legal

-This project is licensed under Copyright (c) MIT License.
+This project is licensed under Copyright ©  MIT License.
 Go to [LICENSE](https://github.com/Shraddhaz/Photo-Scan-Summary/blob/master/LICENSE) for more details.

 Other than that, the front-end has parts of templates from [https://bootstrapmade.com](https://bootstrapmade.com)